Krishna-skk/Dockerize-React-Nodejs-Postgres-Appication/README.md

 # Multicontainer application

-To Run the Application
+To Run the Application run the command

-docker-compose up
+$ docker-compose up

 It contains React client, Node.js backend, PostgreSQL and Nginx